AlanAmaro13/Transistor_Characterization/README.md

 # Transistor / Amplifier Characterization

 Hey!
-This code provides a set of tools to characterize Amplifiers in emisor or base common configuration , this is done by providing it a set of parameters:
+This code provides a set of tools to characterize Amplifiers in emisor or base common configuration, this is done by providing it a set of parameters:

 *   VCC - DC Supply
 *   RE - Emisor Resistor